 If the thought of visiting the Pattaya tourist attractions does not appeal to you, then considering going just a few miles further on, to the beautiful island of Koh Samet.

-Return from Pattaya Tourist to Beaches in Thailand
+Return from Pattaya Tourist to Bangkok Beaches

 Return from Pattaya Tourist to Bangkok Travel Ideas

 Suvarnabhumi Airport Miracle Transit Hotel